Notice of Privacy Practices

-The federal privacy rules entitle you to request to receive confidential communications of PHI if disclosing this information by the usual means could endanger you.
-We will accommodate all reasonable requests, subject to the restrictions and capabilities of our information processing systems.
+- The federal privacy rules entitle you to request to receive confidential communications of PHI if disclosing this information by the usual means could endanger you.
+We will accommodate all reasonable requests.
 A verbal request may be considered, but must be followed up in writing.

 PO Box 820

 Keeping up to date with our Privacy Practices

 Horizon BCBSNJ and its affiliated companies reserve the right to change the terms of this Notice and to make the new Notice provisions effective for all information that we maintain.
 Our policies may change as we periodically review and revise them.
 We will provide you with a new Notice if the changes are significant.
 We will also provide you with a Notice of Information Privacy Practices (or a summary of the Notice) annually, as long as you maintain an ongoing insured customer relationship with us.

 It may be necessary to use or disclose your Private Information as described in this Notice even after coverage has terminated.
 In addition, it may be infeasible to destroy your private information.
 Thus, we do not necessarily destroy it upon the termination of your coverage.
 However, any information we keep must be kept secure and private, and used only for permissible purposes.